-Located about 100 miles west of London, Bristol is a vibrant, colourful city with plenty to see and do.
+Located about 100 miles west of London, Bristol is a vibrant, colorful city with plenty to see and do.
 It is former shipping, expedition, and trade capital, and today boasts excellent heritage museums, art galleries, and world-class shopping and dining making it a popular city break in the UK.
 I recently spent a weekend in Bristol, England with two friends.
 We were invited by Heather a friend and also a blogger who lives in the area.
 Here is a short itinerary for two days in Bristol.